k00mi/gitaly/README.md

   1. Allow efficient caching
   2. Efficient horizontal scaling of GitLab's git data tier without relying on NFS.

-### Characteristics

-1. **A High-Level Abstraction**: Gitaly aims to provide a high-level abstraction, rather than a low-level (`blob`- and `ref-` store) abstraction.
-As a general guideline, no route from the GitLab Ruby monolith should need more than one Gitaly rpc call.
-> An example of a complicated thing we look up a lot: last commit that changed a file.
-This is shown in the tree browser for each file we need to walk the git history starting from the displayed commit down to the first commit that has a different entry for that file and this is repeated for each file in the directory being displayed

-2. **Git Execution Cache**: We would also like to cache git executions (as a `git clone --depth=1` or even `git fetch`) that end up being pure git transfer protocol.
-> This makes sense because when a CI execution gets spawned we will have multiple clones happening with the same result as they are going for a specific branch/commit.
-These operations are expensive and can be easily cached.

 #### Scope

 To maintain the focus of the project, the following subjects are out-of-scope for the moment: